-The idea of the reapers having stingers coming out of the mouth were inspired by polish folktales where the vampires had a stinger or "finger" coming out of the mouth that they used to suck blood rather than use teeth like the Balkan genus that is the greatest influence on the modern vampire mythology.
+The idea of the reapers having stingers coming out of the mouth were inspired by Polish folktales where the vampires had a stinger or "finger" coming out of the mouth that they used to suck blood rather than use teeth like the Balkan genus that is the greatest influence on the modern vampire mythology.

 Pop Icon Michael Jackson was originally going to have a cameo in the "House of Pain" sequence as a "Vampire Pimp" that Nyssa encounters as she searches the upstairs hall.
 Jackson had to drop out due to scheduling conflicts and the part was played by a Czech actor.
 The sequence was ultimately cut out entirely for pacing reasons.

 During the fight with Nomak in the church part of the House of Pain, the stained glass window is a replica of Dr. Strange's (another Marvel character who battles the occult) medallion, The Eye of Agamotto.
 As a fan of the character Guillermo del Toro expresses interest, a few years later, in developing a Dr. Strange movie with writer Neil Gaiman but the project was rejected by Marvel at the time.

 The look of Damaskinos is based off Nosferatu and the idea of his skin looking like old marble.
 The look for Nomak and the Reapers were based off numerous incarnations of drawings by Guillermo del Toro and concept artists, but primarily based off the mutants from Beneath the Planet of the Apes (1970).

-According to Wesley Snipes on the commentary with Goyer, there were four fight choreographers: Donnie Yen, who choreographed the "wire fu-esque" sequence with Blade and Nomak in the cathedral in their first fight; Jeff Ward; Clay Fontenot; and Snipes himself.
+According to Wesley Snipes on the commentary with David S. Goyer, there were four fight choreographers: Donnie Yen, who choreographed the "wire fu-esque" sequence with Blade and Nomak in the cathedral in their first fight; Jeff Ward; Clay Donahue Fontenot; and Snipes himself.
 Goyer remarked that there was a "wonderful rivalry" between Yen and Ward/Snipes/Fontenot.

 In the DVD commentary, Guillermo del Toro said he paid homage to Dr. Manhattan from Watchmen and the book I am Legend.
 A reaper explodes similarly to the way Dr Manhattan explodes and the heroes were bombarded by reapers, much like the zombies bombardment in I am Legend.